M66B/FairEmail/docs/FAQ-cs-rCZ.md

 * Did you know that you can long press the star icon in a conversation thread to set a colored star?
 * Did you know that you can open the navigation drawer by swiping from the left, even when viewing a conversation?
 * Did you know that you can long press the people's icon to show/hide the CC/BCC fields and remember the visibility state for the next time?
+* Did you know that you can insert the email addresses of an Android contact group via the three dots overflow menu?
 * Did you know that if you select text and hit reply, only the selected text will be quoted?

 <br />